NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ## Edit the manifest

 1. Edit the following properties before proceeding.
-Otherwise, if you try to create a NuGet package using the default values in your `.nuspec` file, an error occurs.
-For information about these properties, see [.nuspec file reference - optional metadata elements](../reference/nuspec.md#optional-metadata-elements):
+Otherwise, if you try to create a NuGet package with the default values in your `.nuspec` file, an error occurs.
+For information about these properties, see [Optional metadata elements](../reference/nuspec.md#optional-metadata-elements):

     - licenseUrl
     - projectUrl